JMinton97/JMinton97.github.io/README.md

 A website to showcase personal projects.
-Uses Github Pages.
+Should use Github Pages.